Choosing Your Subjects

 The process of applying for University begins early and in The Polesworth School Sixth Form @ Tomlinson Hall we provide plenty of help and guidance, through Higher Education Information events, visiting speakers, Open Day visits and tutorial work.

 University applications are made through UCAS (Universities and Colleges Admissions Service) in the Autumn of Year 13.
-Students wishing to apply to Oxford, Cambridge, medical or veterinary courses have to submit their forms by 15th October and for all other Universities by 15th January.
+Students wishing to apply to Oxford, Cambridge, medicine, dentistry or veterinary science have to submit their forms by 15th October and for all other Universities by 15th January.

 As a Year 11 student, if you already have plans to go to university and have in mind a particular course, then you should check out the entry requirements at www.ucas.com ((The Universities Central Admissions Service – an excellent source of information) before you choose your A Levels.